-When you view a document in a listing of documents (e.g., a search listing, tag listing etc.,) GoldFynch can ‘remember’ where you were in viewing the files so that you can return to your position in file review even if you navigate away from the document.
+When you view a document in a listing of documents (e.g., a search listing, tag listing, etc.,) GoldFynch can ‘remember’ where you were in viewing the files so that you can return to your position in file review even if you navigate away from the document.

-- You can remove a navigation context by clicking on the trashcan icon (this doesn’t delete files, only the navigational context list)
+You can remove a navigation context by clicking on the trashcan icon (this doesn’t delete files, only the navigational context list)

-- But if it exists in the active context, it is highlighted as well.
-If a document is not the active context, you can click on the Make Active button (as shown in the image above) to set it to the active context.
+If the document exists in the active context, it is highlighted as well.
+If a document is not in the active context, you can click on the Make Active button (as shown in the image above) to set it to the active context.

 For the navigation context itself:

-Items that have not been seen yet will be in bold (the 3rd and 4th entries above)
+Items that have not been seen yet will be in bold (the 4th and 5th entries above)

-- If you have more than one navigation context, you may switch between the two and your progress within each navigation context will be saved
+If you have more than one navigation context, you may switch between the two, and your progress within each navigation context will be saved

-- This can be combined with filter and search results
+This can be combined with filter and search results

 The system allows you to have a maximum of 2 named and one untitled navigation context open at one time.
 In case you wish to open another you will have to delete one of the open contexts or create a review set